 visa depending on your nationality.

-When the electronic visa for South Korea is available, travelers who are eligible and in need of a transit visa will be able to complete a quick and simple online Korea visa application form that will be screened upon submission by the relevant authorities before sending the approved eVisa to the applicant via email.
+When the electronic visa for South Korea is available in 2021, travelers who are eligible and in need of a transit visa will be able to complete a quick and simple online Korea visa application form that will be screened upon submission by the relevant authorities before sending the approved eVisa to the applicant via email.

 Other nationalities may need to visit a South Korean embassy or consulate before traveling.

-To be sure of what is required for a South Korean visa for those in transit, all travelers should check the necessary documentation for a visa for South Korea to be sure to present the correct documents such as passport photos, bank statements, inbound and outbound flight tickets, etc.
+To be sure of what is required for a South Korean visa for those in transit, all travelers should check the necessary documentation for a visa for South Korea so they can prepare the correct documents such as passport photos, bank statements, inbound and outbound flight tickets, etc.

 Each nationality may need to present different documentation in order to be eligible for a South Korea transit visa or general Korea tourist visa, so all travelers are reminded to check out the relevant requirements depending on the type of visa they need to obtain before leaving their home country.